maxrigout/Chess/README.md

 - [ ] The AIPlayer is using the "real" board and the "real" opponent to do its calculations.
 - [x] Cannot undo a "castle" move.
 (02-19-2023)
    * created a new move system.
-- [ ] The pieces are moved when the AIPlayer is testing moves.
+- [ ] The pieces are moved when the AIPlayer is testing moves. (side effect of the AIPlayer using the real board)
-- [ ] AI does not take a piece when it can.
+- [x] AI does not take a piece when it can.
+(02-22-2023)
-- [ ] moves aren't properly undone when the AI Plays.
+- [ ] Moves aren't properly undone when the AI Plays. (happens with the knights sometimes)
+- [x] Some piece's first move state isn't reset properly. (affects pawns and kings) (02-22-2023)
+   * when a captured move was added, it was using the default value (false) instead of using the piece's first move state.